 PM 4: Number and percent of participants' who received services in an HCB setting as defined by federal regulations.
 N: Number of participants' who received services in an HCB setting as defined by federal regulations.
 D: Total number of participants who received services.

-Data Source (Select one): On-site observations, interviews, monitoring If 'Other' is selected, specify:
+On-site observations, interviews, monitoring

 QA Home Visits/Telephone Interviews